-Whatever we are shooting, it tends to look more attractive in the early morning or late evening when lowangled light shows relief and colours better With dawn at around 08:00hrs and sunset just after 17:00 hrs, it's not a long day.
+Whatever we are shooting, it tends to look more attractive in the early morning or late evening when low-angled light shows relief and colours better.
+With dawn at around 07:00 and sunset just after 19:30, we have a lot to fit in.
 If we go out for a dawn shoot, we will have a snack first then proper breakfast on return.
 Guided by Ole Martin's advice, we will make our plan for the following day the evening before and announce it at dinner, outlining the weather forecast, the locations and ideas for the next day, drive times, walking distances, where and when we'll eat and what gear you'll probably need.
-Experience has taught that it's more productiveand satisfactory for you-to have a plan to follow rather than improvising.
+Experience has taught that it's more productive-and satisfactory for you-to have a plan to follow rather than improvising.

 We've learned over the years, too, just how much guests value being able to discuss the work they are creating, with Niall and other guests and to this end, we'd urge you to bring a laptop.
-While the emphasis is on review, Niall will advise on postproduction too.
+While the emphasis is on review, Niall will advise on post-production too.
 We have a follow-up Zoom meeting a couple of weeks after the Retreat for a final review, to avoid eating into time on the Retreat.